 There are several letters about Henry Clay and another from him, related to a case in which Clay opposed Ballard in the Supreme Court of Louisiana.
 Dupuy, Tate, and Nalle mentioned the case in a letter of 2 June 1843.
 Clay wrote Ballard on 4 July 1844 to report that the Court had decided the suit in Clay's favor and that Ballard owed Clay $4000.

 Ballard was involved in some kind of financial deal with John Anthony Quitman (1798-1858), Governor of Mississippi for a term of less than a year, beginning 10 January 1850.
 (See the Dictionary of American Biography.)
 Quitman wrote Ballard on 1 February 1851, and Nalle, Cox, & Co. wrote on 9 February 1852 that Quitman had paid $10,000 that day to Ballard's credit.

-Most of the letters from the plantation overseers comment on the lives of the slaves-especially their work, health, and punishments.
+Most of the letters from the plantation overseers comment on the lives of enslaved people--especially their work, health, and punishments.
 On 4 January 1860, Henry C. Buckner reported to Ballard, "Miles left Monday morning abut sun up.
 I went to correct him & he struck me with his ax and would of killed me if I had not of goten out of his way I tride to shoot him but my pistole would not shoot."

-A letter of 1 December 1853 from Nalle & Cox to the slave trader, C. M. Rutherford, includes an itemized list of life insurance policies for slaves.
+A letter of 1 December 1853 (see folder 201) from Nalle & Cox to the slave trader, C. M. Rutherford, includes an itemized list of life insurance policies for enslaved people.
 A letter to Ballard from P. B. January written on 29 November 1854 requests information about the history of a "yellow woman" purchased from Ballard some time ago by the writer's uncle; a state legislature decided that this woman was born free, kidnapped and sold into slavery, and should now have the rights of a free born person.
 Palmer, an overseer, wrote on 20 December 1859 begging forgiveness and mercy for "Poor Priscilla and Betty," asking Ballard not to sell them, or to let Palmer buy them.
 It seems that Betty may be the child of Priscilla and Palmer.

 Ballard's correspondents occasionally remarked on the political scene, both in the United States and abroad.
 For instance, Joseph Alsop asked in a letter of 29 January 1847, "What think you of Mr. Polk and his Mexican war?
 Has it not cooled your Democracy a little?"Samuel Boyd wrote in a letter of 31 August 1848, "We are all for Taylor here.
 How is it with you?"W. A. Ellis wrote on 16 November 1850 about "the great compromise scheme that was passed by the last Congress," and the possibility of a dissolution of the Union.
 There are a number of references to the Know-Nothings.
 Ellis wrote on 30 May 1858, "We have no news here.
 The Democrats seem to be disposed to organize and try and dislodge the K.N.'s from their stronghold.
 It can be done if managed properly and we get to our work as in days of old."
 The letters of W. Cox to W. H. Johnson of 3 June 1858 and of W. H. Johnson to Ballard of 15 June 1858 describe election-related disturbances in New Orleans.
 Johnson wrote, "Some of the most famous among the Thugs have been arrested, but have been immediately bailed out by the leading Know Nothings..."
-See also the "Know-Nothing Resolutions" in the miscellaneous series (folder 413).
+See also the "Know-Nothing Resolutions" in other papers (folder 413).

 International events appear in the letters mainly in relation to their expected effect on the price of cotton.
 Thus, W. Cox wrote on 24 July 1859, "The news from Europe is very gratifying--I hope the worst is now over & that cotton will improve as the season advances.
 All we want is peace but I fear we shall not be gratified until that villain Louis Napoleon is put down.
 But who will draw the lions teeth & cut off his claws?"